 If you are like me, you frequently prepare yourself a single-serving of vegetables because you continue to struggle with getting your family to eat vegetables.
 It’s pretty often that I make myself a big salad instead of what I’ve made for the rest of the family.
 I adore fried green tomatoes but no one else in my family does so I need to make just enough for me to enjoy.
 This recipe makes me so happy.

-- 1 cup all-purpose flour
+- 1 tablespoon flour

-- 1 egg
+- 1 tablespoon corn meal

 It doesn’t get much easier than pasta salad.
 Throw together cold pasta, salad dressing and veggies.
 Heck, it could even be a bunch of leftover ingredients and ta da!
 Pasta salad!
 I’m sharing this recipe so you can learn how to take pasta salad to the next level.
 A couple of simple additions to the standard pasta salad and you’ve got a dish to impress your friends and family at the next cookout.
 Read more…